sirkotal/linkpedia/docs/ProductVision.md

  - Feature 2 - Short description
 ...

-## Assumptions and dependencies
+## Assumptions and Dependencies
-Indicate an  initial/tentative list of assumptions and dependencies

-- Student timetable from sigarra
+We will retrieve the information we need from the Wikipedia API.

--
+- Wikipedia